dev-j-hyun/dev-j-hyun.github.io/_portfolio/animation-project.md

 <hr/>

-{% include gallery title="Detail" id="detail" desc="There are 4 scenes in this project." %}
+{% include custom/gallery title="Detail" id="detail" desc="There are 4 scenes in this project." %}